Previous Page Next Page

 • Contacts the reporter to obtain more information, unless the reporter is anonymous.

-• Attempts a second contact to interview the reporter in every investigation, after the first attempted contact is unsuccessful, unless the reporter is anonymous.
+• Attempts a second contact to interview the reporter, if the first attempted contact is unsuccessful, unless the reporter is anonymous.

 • Asks about all aspects of the allegations and the client’s overall situation.